CSIRO-enviro-informatics/loci-cache-scripts/docker/linksets/gnaf2geofab/README.md

-To run the harvest, simple pick the `harvest[year].sh` and run it from the asgs directory
+To run the harvest, simple pick the `create[year/month].sh` and run it from the `gnaf2geofab` directory

 The scripts pull confguration from the /common/common.sh script.
 This sets a bunch of common variables to ensure all the containers are consistent with each other.